 The UTeach program also provides our students with the opportunity to work in an educational setting.
-Our Internship Program is the largest expense of all our donor-funding programs.
+Our Internship Program is the largest expense of all our donor-funded programs.
 In the Internship Program, students are paid a generous stipend to work 10 to 20 hours a week with a non-profit organization in the Austin area that provides educational services to the community.
 The internship program supports a variety of positions such as assisting with the development of educational materials, working directly with families and children, providing guided tours at local museums and science centers, and assisting with after-school programs devoted to helping children succeed.

 These community-based programs have come to count on UTeach students at sites like the River City Youth Foundation, Boys and Girls of America, the Austin Nature and Science Center and more.
 These jobs provide our students with both financial assistance and practical education-related experiences, as well as benefiting the local community.
 Each semester UTeach funds 80 to 100 internships and we could not do it without the generous support of donors like you.